Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/customer.md

 # Customer

 The Customers API endpoints provide access to customer data.
-This includes payment methods and other key information useful for your applications.
+This includes payment methods and other key information useful for your application.

 ## Get customer's payment methods